-DMH Certification for day habilitation; or CARF/CQL/the Joint Commission accredited for day hab
+DMH Certification for ISL; or CARF/CQL/Joint Commission accredited for ISL services.

-The agency-based provider of personal assistance must be trained and supervised in accordance with the certification or program enrollment requirements that apply, but must include at least the minimum training specified for the individual provider; the planning team may specify additional qualifications and training necessary to carry out the support plan.
-Personal Assistant Qualifications and Training Training will cover, at a minimum:
+The agency-based provider of personal assistance must be trained and supervised in accordance with the certification or program enrollment requirements that apply, but must include at least the minimum training specified for the individual provider; and the planning team may specify additional qualifications and training necessary to carry out the service plan.